Equilibris/dissertation/proposal.typ

 = Resources

-Access to the restricted side of the lab would be nice to be able to work with the group.
+Access to the restricted side of the lab would make working with supervisors easier.
-This is not strictly necessary but would be highly convinient.